weikanggong/Resting-state-fMRI-preprocessing/README.md

 ```
 nohup matlab -nodisplay <Scipt_to_Run.m> report.log &
 ```
 **in the terminal to begin the preprocessing.
 If something goes wrong, you can just delete the 'bad' data and rerun the above command.
-The software will automatically find which steps has or has not been done.**
+The software will automatically continue to process the steps that have not been done.**

 **Outputs of this software:**